[HOME] [Town Trail] [Marine Drive] [Great Orme] [Tramway [Extravaganza [Conwy] [Excursions] [Hotels] [Site Map] [Links]

 and her family continue the tradition with others to the present day.

-At Llandudno there are usually donkey rides available
+At Llandudno there are usually donkey rides available on the immaculate north beach

 The 2,295 foot long Llandudno Victorian Pier,